Scille/parsec-cloud/docs/userguide/installation.rst

     pip install parsec-cloud

-Or intall it with all its dependencies, for the GUI.
+Or install it with all its dependencies, for the GUI.

 .. code-block:: shell